shoebsmk/Flutter-chat-claude/chat_app/README.md

   - On web, no permissions needed (browser handles file access)

 - **AI command feature not working:**
-  - Verify `GEMINI_API_KEY` secret is set in Supabase Edge Functions
+  - Verify API key secrets are set in Supabase Edge Functions:
+    - For OpenAI: `ChatApp` secret
+    - For Gemini: `GEMINI_API_KEY` secret
+    - For provider selection: `AI_PROVIDER` and `AI_FALLBACK_PROVIDER` (optional)
   - Ensure the `extract-message-intent` Edge Function is deployed
   - Check Edge Function logs in Supabase dashboard for errors
-  - Verify your Gemini API key is valid and has quota remaining
+  - Verify your API keys are valid and have quota remaining
-  - See `DEPLOYMENT_GUIDE.md` for detailed setup instructions
+  - See `DEPLOYMENT_GUIDE.md` and `supabase/functions/extract-message-intent/README.md` for detailed setup instructions

 - **UID shown in AppBar:**
   - Update the title to `Text('Chats')` or fetch and display the current user's `username`